vi/redscreen.apk/README.md

 * Overridable colour (as intent parameter)
 * Small apk size

 You can trigger it from console with `am start -n org.vi_server.red_screen/org.vi_server.red_screen.RedScreenActivity` command.
 For overriding colour use parameter like `-e colour yellow`.
 Some other colours (blue, green, yellow, white) are also available as shortcuts (long press app icon).
+Apart from colour names, the intent parameter also accepts numeric values like `#fe00ee`.

 Exit with "Back" button, not with "Home" (due to brightness wakelock).